-Departure Bay Harbor has been occupied for many years by the first peoples, one of the earliest in the region were a first nations group known as the Snuneymuxw and it has been shown that for at least 2000 years they had lived by the harbor.
+Departure Bay Harbor has been occupied for many years by the first peoples, one of the earliest in the region was a first nations group known as the Snuneymuxw, and it has been shown that for at least 2000 years they had lived by the harbor.

 The harbor was a very busy place, did you know the first telephone to operate in British Columbia was set up connecting the coal wharf in the Harbor with the mine operations at Wellington.
 Departure Bay had many mining companies who shipped from the harbor, these included The Harewood Coal Company, The Departure Bay Mining Company, and the Vancouver Coal Company.

 The Hamilton Powder Company had an explosives plant in the harbor.
 The manufacturing of black powder was a dangerous operation and in 1903, two huge explosions destroyed the plant with 12 men losing their lives.

 When ferries first began to use the harbor, they were for short local runs.
 The first ferries to connect to Vancouver were operated by the C. P. N. Company, these ferries ran until the 1950s, that was when the province started its ferry service, it still operates today.